Hey, guys, today’s post is about Sigma lenses for canon & what is the best sigma lenses for canon mount.

 Pros:

-- Sharpness: this lens is extremely sharp, at 50 mm F/1.4 you get very flat blur characteristics
+1. Sharpness: This lens is extremely sharp, at 50 mm F/1.4 you get very flat blur characteristics

-- Focusing Operation: Fast, quite, also it has a manual focus option & the focus ring is moving in a very smooth way
+2. Focusing Operation: Fast, quiet, also it has a manual focus option & The focus ring moves in a very smooth way

 Cons:

-- Macro: actually this lens is not designed for macro shots, as it’s maximum magnification is 0.18 x (1:5.6) and a minimum close-focusing distance of around 40 cm (1.3 ft.)
+1. Macro: This lens is not designed for macro shots, as its maximum magnification is 0.18 x (1:5.6) and a minimum close-focusing distance of around 40 cm (1.3 ft.)

 Alternatives lenses: